achingachris/convert-html-to-nextjs/README.md

-# Object Relations Code Challenge - Amazon
+# Object Relations Code Challenge - Product Reviews

 For this assignment, we'll be working with an e-commerce domain like Amazon.
 We'll be focusing on the product reviews.